3 Ways to Get to the Backstep/Kneebar Position in BJJ

 Backstep or Leg Drag?

 Having played around with leglocks far too early on in my own personal jiu-jitsu career (meaning that I strayed heavily from the fundamentals), I've helped my students develop a style that integrates the backstep movement frequently.
-This can confuse and perplex other white and blue belts, and by the time our students get to purple belt, they're so good at the position that it's hard to keep up with their movements.
+This can confuse and perplex other white and blue belts.
+By the time our students get to purple belt, they're so good at the position that it's hard to keep up with their movements.

 You can add this into your game almost immediately if you're not already using it, and the variety of different ways I've outlined here may give you some of your own brainstorms.
 Let the brainstorming happen often and frequently; just don't stray from the fundamentals.
 As always, let me know how these particular techniques work for you!